Medical Reviewer

 • Pyromania

-Oppositional defiant disorder is estimated to affect an estimated 3.3% of the population, whereas conduct disorder affects 4%.[5]
+Oppositional defiant disorder is estimated to affect 3.3% of the population, whereas conduct disorder affects 4%.[5]
 Intermittent explosive disorder is estimated to have a prevalence rate of 2.7%, and kleptomania is estimated to affect 0.6% of the population.

 Take the First Step Toward Recovery